 - The creation date at the top right corner. - Source or destination, shown in a color depending on its type. - A SavaPage Queue, like "/printers/", is displayed in blue (when RAW printed to the default Queue the word "Printer" is displayed, Driverless File Transfer Print shows "WebPrinter" or "MailPrinter"). - A PDF is shown in green. - A Proxy Printer, like "Ricoh Aficio MP C7500", is displayed in red prefixed with an inline pagometer Pie-Chart.
 The red color in the chart represents the number of pages in the job.
 The orange color represents the number of printed sheets. - User: the user id as creator of the document. - The document name, with optionally (PDF export) the PDF author name, subject and keywords. - In case of a Proxy Print Job, icons □ or □ indicate the presence of a Print Archive or Print Journal.
 Pressing the "Eye" button at the bottom of the document entry will download the printed PDF.
-See Section 4.11.13.10, "Document Store" [173]. - In case of a Print-in Job the ≡ icon indicates the presence of a Queue Journal.
-Depending on User Privileges, action buttons are displayed at the bottom of the document entry.
-Pressing the "Eye" button will download and pressing the "Cross" button will delete the journaled PDF.
-Also see Section 3.8.1.1, "Queue Journal" [69]. - The number of pages and size (bytes).
-With optionally... - The CUPS Job number (Proxy Printer only). - The CUPS printing status: Pending, Held, Processing, Stopped, Canceled, Aborted, Completed (Proxy Printer only). - The paper size, like "ISO-A4" (Queue and Proxy Printer only). - "LH" indicator in case a letterhead was applied (Proxy Printer and PDF only). - "Duplex" indicator (Proxy Printer only).

-- "DRM" indicator when exported PDF was encrypted (PDF only), or printed document was an encrypted PDF.
+See Section 4.11.13.10, "Document Store" [175]. - The number of pages and size (bytes).
+With optionally... - The CUPS Job number (Proxy Printer only). - The CUPS printing status: Pending, Held, Processing, Stopped, Canceled, Aborted, Completed (Proxy Printer only). - The paper size, like "ISO-A4" (Queue and Proxy Printer only). - "LH" indicator in case a letterhead was applied (Proxy Printer and PDF only). - "Duplex" indicator (Proxy Printer only). - "DRM" indicator when exported PDF was encrypted (PDF only), or printed document was an encrypted PDF.
 (Queue only). - "Denied" indicator when printed document was an encrypted PDF and such printing is not permitted (Queue only).
-See Section 12.10.2, "Printing Encrypted PDF" [248]. - Owner ("O") and User ("U") password indicators (PDF only). - Destination (PDF only).
+See Section 14.10.2, "Printing Encrypted PDF" [258]. - Owner ("O") and User ("U") password indicators (PDF only). - Destination (PDF only).
 The client IP address (PDF Download) or the recipient email address (Send PDF)